 Their services usually include deep washing the rug which will leave it wet for at least 6 hours.
 You can always call them back to schedule a time for professional vacuuming to make sure your rug has been cleaned completely.
 Clean rugs are healthy rugs.

 5. When Stains Happen Clean The Right Way

-Vinegar is a great option for cleaning any wool rug efficiently.
+Vinegar is a great option to spot clean any wool rug efficiently.
 Use a fourth of a cup of white vinegar and mix it with two cups of warm water.
 Some people like to add a mild dish detergent as well.
-After that. grab a washcloth and blot the stain with the mixture.
+After that, grab a washcloth and blot the stain with the mixture.
 Make sure you’re using a clean, lint-free rag to get rid of the stain.
 If the stain doesn’t come out, go ahead and soak it in vinegar.
 Light colored rugs will make stains more apparent.

 This cleaning method will work the best right after the stain happens so make sure to hurry and clean it.
 When you let stains sit for a longer period of time they’ll start to dry into the rug.
 They will eventually come out but it might become so difficult that you’ll need to call a carpet cleaner to get the job done.